Company Profile

 July 2007

-Neoteric demonstrated the Hovertrek™ 6 Rescue craft to a delegation from India.
+Neoteric demonstrated the Hovertrek™ 6 Rescue craft to a Military delegation from a India.
+They were however looking for 12 or more seat craft which Neoteric was not supplying during this period.

 Picture India Hovercraft demonstration